sgNicola/ACsim/readme.md

 The display of rviz2 may occasionally be black due to tight display resources.
 It does not affect the experiment, it will automatically recover after running for a while.

-### 2. Crash of Carla server

-This is also due to the tight of resources, please stop the experiments and  wait for around 5 minutes, then you can restart the experiments.